Easy Clam Chowder

 How Long Does It Last?

-Clam chowder will last for about three days in the fridge and up to two months in the freezer.
+Clam chowder will last approximately three days in the refrigerator and up to two months in the freezer.

 What’s the Best Way to Reheat It